-&lt;sup>16 This school district includes Brattleboro Area Middle School, BUHS, and the Windham Regional Career Center.
-Education spending is the part of the expenditure budget without a specific funding source.
-It include the portion of special education costs not covered by federal aid and the state categorical grant, transportation costs not covered by the state categorical aid, as well as any tuition owed by the district, general payroll and operation costs that do not have specific funding sources.
+$^{^{17}}$ This school district includes Brattleboro Area Middle School, BUHS, and the Windham Regional Career Center.

+18 Education spending is the part of the expenditure budget without a specific funding source.
+It includes the portion of special education costs not covered by federal aid and the state categorical grant, transportation costs not covered by the state categorical aid, as well as any tuition owed by the district, general payroll and operation costs that do not have specific funding sources.

-&lt;sup>18 The CLA is an adjustment the listed value of properties to reflect fair market value as nearly as possible.
+19 The CLA is an adjustment the listed value of properties to reflect fair market value as nearly as possible.